help [command ...]

 contains the path name for an additional command to execute if the help command fails to find help.
 This lets users add specialized help commands for their environment.

-contains the path name of MKS Toolkit's root directory on Windows systems.
+contains the path name of PTC MKS Toolkit's root directory on Windows systems.

 unformatted manual entries.